sudgy/math-from-nothing/README.md

 # math-from-nothing
-This is a project that I work on in my spare time where I am developing mathematics in Coq.
+This is a project that I work on in my spare time where I am developing mathematics in Rocq.
 There are several things that set this project apart from others:
 - The point of the project is for me to prove everything myself from the ground up.
-Thus, the project hardly uses any automation or the Coq standard library.
+Thus, the project hardly uses any automation or the Rocq standard library.
 The standard library is used just for the very basic logical definitions and for the Setoid library (although I don't even use any custom Setoids).
 - The project includes three axioms: functional extensionality, propositional extensionality, and indefinite description.
 These axioms imply predicate extensionality, proof irrelevance, and the strong law of the excluded middle.
 This provides a classical and non-constructive way of doing math.
 - Other than these three axioms, nothing is ever assumed or admitted.